I’ve been hearing a lot about productivity in the UK recently. What’s the deal?

 Management is a skill.
 Not everyone is innately good at it.

-So, to increase a company’s productivity, it is imperative that their managers be properly trained.
+It is imperative that their managers be properly trained to increase productivity.

 But where can you get decent management training?
 I mean, not everyone can do an MBA, right?